tomvercaut/rad-tools/dcm_file_sort_service/README.md

 ## Usage

-The application can be run in two modes: using a configuration file (recommended for consistency) or with manual command-line arguments.
+The application can be run using a configuration file.

 ### Using a Configuration File